oleng/hugo_github/content/blog/google-api-library-explained.md

 in recent few years (at least for Python libraries), as there are still some old tutorials & guides on their pages that are not updated yet, which can mislead users.

+_Note 2020/11/11_: Apparently, they do realize they have a problem in providing clear path and support for developers to use their client library, I found that they created a page to explain their situation at https://cloud.google.com/apis/docs/client-libraries-explained.
+In there, they claim that Google Cloud client libraries are the recommended, idiomatic clients for accessing their (Cloud) APIs, which may or may not means that non-Cloud products users are basically somewhat fucked because they won't pay as much attention to those products client libraries.

 ##### Overview

-At the risk of oversimplifying their product line (I'm totally fine with that), basically they have two suites for two levels of users/client, Google Cloud and G Suite.
+At the risk of oversimplifying their product line (I'm totally fine with that), basically they have two suites for two levels of users/client, Google Cloud and G Suite (rebranded as Google Workspace now).

 Google Cloud is a product suite for their Cloud services, few has free tier offering, but most are geared for enterprise billing customers.
 Their product page is https://cloud.google.com/, and their web based management UI is located at https://console.cloud.google.com/

-On lower tier they have Google Workspace (formerly G Suite), it's a paid product suite for small-medium offices, but most are available for free with better limits than Cloud ones.
+On lower tier they have Google Workspace, it's also a paid product suite targeted for small-medium offices, but most are available for free with better limits than Cloud ones.
 The official page is at https://workspace.google.com, with web based UI management in https://admin.google.com